wp-plugins/nextgen-facebook/readme.txt

 	* **Removed the URL Rewrite feature and settings tab** (see the CDN Linker plugin at https://github.com/wmark/CDN-Linker for one of many alternative URL rewriters).

 == Upgrade Notice ==

+= 7.4.0 =

+Fixed the 'twitter:title' value in admin interface, fixed missing Default Image use for Twitter Cards, added new default video options, added license use status (Pro version).

 = 7.3.2 =